Find ideas and inspiration for kid-friendly fun and a most memorable Family Day in the city.

 Take it easy this morning and make the most of the amenities at the Chelsea Hotel.
 It’s the ultimate family-friendly hotel to spend your Family Day long weekend in Toronto.
 It’s centrally located and is the only hotel in downtown Toronto with a 130’ corkscrew water slide!

 In addition to the indoor heated family pool, there’s the Kid Centre with arts and crafts, games, play structures and even bunnies in residence.
-Plus, the Club 33 Teen Zone will keep the tweens and teens happy with old-school arcade games, two LCD flat-screen TVs, and a foosball and pool table.
+The Club 33 Teen Zone will also keep the tweens and teens happy with old-school arcade games, two LCD flat-screen TVs, and a foosball and pool table.

 For food, choose from the Elm Street Bar & Lounge, Market Garden Restaurant for value-focused breakfast and dinner, or the Expresso Coffee & Wine Bar for a quick coffee and sandwich on the go.

-Save money while staying at the Chelsea Hotel with their Show Your Key and Save program, which discounts many of Toronto’s attractions, including Ripley’s Aquarium of Canada, the Art Gallery of Ontario (AGO), and Little Canada.
-Speak with the hotel concierge for all the latest information, offerings, and how to book.
+Hot tip: Save with The Chelsea Hotel’s Show Your Key and Save program.
+This program discounts many of Toronto’s attractions, including Ripley’s Aquarium of Canada, the Art Gallery of Ontario (AGO), and Little Canada.
+Speak with the hotel concierge for all the latest information, offerings, and booking instructions.

 After spending time making the most of the Chelsea Hotel’s amenities, head over to the AGO.
-All weekend long, they’re running free drop-in programs beginning at 11 a.m., including artmaking, storytelling with Yolanda T. Marshall and dance performances and workshops.
+They’re running free drop-in programs all weekend long between 10:30 a.m. and 4:00 p.m., including all-day DJ dance parties, hands-on artmaking, storytelling, workshops, and more.
 Those aged 25 and under are free to enter the AGO.

 If the weather is favourable and you want to be outdoors, head to Riverdale Farm in the east end.
 This 7.5-acre property is a working farm and will give you a glimpse into farm life.
 The kids will love getting up close to the animals.
 The Meeting House on the east side of the property hosts year-round programming, plus there are washrooms on-site and free admission.

-For a little thrill, walk south to Riverdale Park West and take to the toboggan hills.
-This side is less steep and less crowded than the popular Riverdale Park East and is much more suited for young kids.
+Walk south to Riverdale Park West and take to the toboggan hills for a little thrill.
+This side is less steep and crowded than the popular Riverdale Park East and much more suited for young kids.

 Day 3 – Outdoor adventures & events